ukaznil/dfx-completions/README.md

 ## zsh

-Find and `_dfx` file in the directory, the name of which is the version of `dfx` you're using (e.g., `0.14.0`).
+Find `_dfx` file in the directory, the name of which is the version of `dfx` you're using (e.g., `0.14.0`).
 It contains the necessary completion function.

 Download and put it on your local directory for zsh completions (e.g., `$HOME/.zsh.d/completions`).